The Last Super Moon Of The Year Makes An Appearance In June

 May 26, 2021 marks the Full Flower Moon.
 And that may sound all sweet and innocent, but this year it might take on a different name: Super Blood Moon, NJ.com says.
 Whoa, that escalated quickly.

 Blood Moons are what happens when a full moon takes place at the same time as a total lunar eclipse, Express.Co.UK reports.
-“The change in colour happens because the light from the Sun is being bent when it passes through the Earth’s atmosphere,” the publication says.
+“The change in color happens because the light from the Sun is being bent when it passes through the Earth’s atmosphere,” the publication says.
 So cool, right?

 What is the Full Strawberry Moon?